What we look for in New Market renters

-In New Market, our team likes to work with good renters.
-Here are some of the traits we look for.
+In New Market, our team wants to deal with dependable tenants.
+Here are some of the traits we seek out.

 - A tenant is courteous and easy to work with.
 A renter knows the difference between a property manager and a hotel concierge.